 - Established as a very popular and experienced speaker

-Despite more audacious and larger scale incidents of rogue trading since the collapse of Barings in 1995, Nick Leeson remains the most infamous rogue trader and one of the world’s most sought-after speakers within the financial sector.
+Nick Leeson is the most infamous rogue trader and, as a result, a highly sought-after conference and after-dinner speaker within the financial sector.
 The collapse of Barings and Nick’s role in it is one of the most spectacular debacles in modern financial history.

 In 1992, Nick was appointed as general manager of the bank’s new operation in futures markets on the Singapore International Monetary Exchange (SIMEX).
 Over the next three years he made unauthorised speculative trades that seemingly made large profits for Barings, but eventually, through unchecked risk-taking, this led to the bank’s collapse as his trading spiralled out of control.